T21C/t21c-web-frontend/README.md

 # terminal codes
 dont forget to install node module

     > cd client
     > npm install

 then you can use this to run the server

     > npm run dev

+# .gitignore
+just a reminder i have .txt excluded in the outer .gitignore file